supro-96/supro-96/README.md

 * **Bright Edge Edusystems Technologies Pvt Ltd** &nbsp; `Mobile App Developer` &nbsp; `(Aug 2017 - Sep 2018)`
   - Researched & gathered requirements for a communication app by talking to Bright Kid Montessori Prechool Centres and Parents
   - Designed the look for every page/screen in Adobe XD (Simple Wireframing)
-  - Developed a real-time android app called Bright Connect 2 Parent
   - Built core features using Java
-  - Firebase was used as backend
   - Maintained Bright C2P until Sep 2018.
 It had 2k users and 4.5 user rating
   - Experimented with Amazon SDK Services on the mobile side
   - Built a prototype for an android TV app